‘It’s a sea change’: How climate went from the back burner to a central issue in this year’s debates

 Trump is likely to avoid any talk of the science around climate change, instead arguing that his administration has worked for “crystal clean water and air,” and that carbon emissions have fallen, despite his White House’s efforts to roll back scores of environmental protections.
 He is likely to blame countries such as China for causing much of the world’s pollution and criticize Biden’s ideas as costly, job-killing proposals that would send energy prices soaring.

 Biden, meanwhile, is likely to underscore that he trusts science and that the nation needs to act to avert global disaster.
-He’s likely to highlight his $2 trillion plan to transform the nation to a green energy powerhouse, creating millions of jobs along the way, while reestablishing the United States as a leader in the international push to combat climate change.
+He’s likely to highlight his $2 trillion plan to transform the nation to a green-energy powerhouse, creating millions of jobs along the way, while reestablishing the United States as a leader in the international push to combat climate change.

 Whatever unfolds Thursday evening, it is difficult to imagine that climate change will fade again anytime soon as an issue in presidential contests.